arcticnoah/nea-web-chat/README.md

 > A website-based chat application, inspired by [Discord](https://discord.com/), created for my A-Level (2019-2020 Exam) Computer Science coursework.
 Its focus was on being privacy-friendly, by letting people host their own chat servers (which would store all the data) for their own communities, be it family, friends, group activities, etc. It was also very accessible, as all it required was a Javascript-enabled web browser with an active internet connection.

-***Note:** The program is missing useful, key features since it was created for my A-Level coursework, which was cancelled in March 2020 due to COVID-19 and I haven't worked on it since.*
+***Note:** The program is missing useful, key features since it was my **first Javascript project**, created for my A-Level coursework, which was cancelled in March 2020 due to COVID-19 and I haven't worked on it since.*

-## Video/Screenshots
+## Video Demo

 <p align="center">
     <img src="https://img.youtube.com/vi/aI1gW4By7SU/mqdefault.jpg" href="https://youtu.be/aI1gW4By7SU">